 - Parking lot, vacant

+- Railroad corridor

 - NCTD owned

+- Adjacent to transit

+Close to convises and

 - Minimal site constraints

-- Railroad corridor

-- Adjacent to transit

 - Close to services and parks

 The underutilized nature of the site (surface parking and vacant land) presents a unique redevelopment opportunity in the heart of Carlsbad's downtown.
 The Village and Barrio Master Plan envisions the property as a transit-oriented development with the potential for increased east-west connections across the railroad tracks and opportunities for non-transit public parking.
 Further, NCTD has indicated an interest in developing the site with a mix of residential, business, and transit related uses (see attached letter of support).
 A parking garage could be constructed to accommodate transit users.